Weak quasi-Hopf algebras, C*-tensor categories and conformal field theory, and the Kazhdan-Lusztig-Finkelberg theorem: Coboundary categories and Deligne's theorem

 \begin{prop} Let ${\mathcal C}$ be a tensor category with generalised coboundary $c$ and right duality $(\rho^\vee, b_\rho, d_\rho)$.
 Then the isomorphism is a tensor structure of the identity functor which does not depend on the choice of the right duality. \end{prop}

 \begin{rem} a) It is known that $c_2=c^2$ if $c(\rho, \sigma)$ is a braided symmetry, for a proof in a strict tensor category see \cite{EGNO}, Prop.
-8.9.3. b) In Prop. \ref{ribbon_element} we have explicitly shown that $c_2=c^2$ for the braided symmetry associated to the quasitriangular structure of any w-Hopf algebra.
+8.9.3. b) In Prop. \ref{ribbon_element} we have explicitly shown that $c_2=c^2$ for the braided symmetry associated to the quasitriangular structure of any weak Hopf algebra.

 We give an example showing that $c_2$ and $c^2$ may be different tensor structures.

 \begin{ex} Consider the tensor category ${\mathcal C}={\rm Vec}_G$ of finite dimensional $G$-graded vector spaces over a finite abelian group $G$, with tensor product defined in the standard way, for $V=(V_g)$ and $W=(W_h)$, $(V\otimes W)_{k}=\oplus_{gh=k}V_g\otimes V_h$, and natural associator, see \cite{EGNO}.
 Then every group element $g$ defines a $1$-dimensional space $\delta_g$ of grade $g$ and these are all the irreducible objects up to equivalence.
 We have that $\delta_g^{-1}$ is both a right and left dual of $\delta_g$ and duality equations are solved by the identity maps.
 A generalised coboundary $c$ is determined by the action on $\delta_g\otimes\delta_h$, and this gives a complex-valued nonzero function $c(g, h)$ on two variables.
 The coboundary relation corresponds to requiring that $c(g, h)$ be a two-cocycle: $c(g, h)c(gh, k)=c(h, k)c(g, hk)$ with $c(1, g)=c(g, 1)=1$.
 Drinfeld isomorphism $u_g$ acts as $c(g, g^{-1})$ on $\delta_g$, while $d_2$ acts trivially.
 It follows that $c_2(g, h)=c(g, g^{-1})c(h, h^{-1})c(gh, (gh)^{-1})^{-1}$ while $c^2(g, h)=c(g, h)c(h, g)$.
 A computation shows that $c_2=c^2$ if and only if $c(h, h^{-1})=c(h, g)c(h, (gh)^{-1})$, and it is easy to see that this is not always the case for a normalised cohomologically trivial $c(g, h)=\mu(gh)\mu(g)^{-1}\mu(h)^{-1}$ for $G={\mathbb Z}_3$.